AnyLog-co/documentation/background processes.md

 [commands](https://github.com/AnyLog-co/documentation/blob/master/anylog%20commands.md#get-command).

-## AnyLog Messaging
+## The TCP Server process

-A process that receives messages from member nodes in the network.
+A process that initiates threads that listen for incoming messages from peer nodes and, assuming authorization, execute the commands contained in the messages.
 This process makes the node a member in the AnyLog Network.

 Usage:
 <pre>